uwefladrich/scriptengine/docs/sphinx/base-tasks.rst

 Command task
 ------------
-Executes a command, with optional arguments.
+Executes an external command, with optional arguments.

 Usage::